sohhamm/service-stringsvc/README.md

-# Go kit microservice for string svc
+# String Service

+## A simple string service using go kit